Protector (1779 frigate): Massachusetts Navy

 Captain John Foster Williams received command of the new 20 or 28-gun frigate Protector in the spring of 1780, and took her to sea in June.
 In accordance with instructions from the Board of War, the new warship cruised in the vicinity of the Newfoundland Banks, on the lookout for British merchantmen.
 Her vigilance was rewarded early in June.

 At 0700 on 9 June 1780, Protector spotted a strange ship bearing down on her, flying British colors.
-At 1100, Protector, also flying British colors, hailed the stranger and found her to be the 32-gun privateer Admiral Duff, bound for London from St. Kitts.
+At 1100, Protector, also flying British colors, hailed the stranger and found her to be the 32-gun British privateer Admiral Duff, bound for London from Saint Kitts.
 When the ship's identity had been ascertained, Protector hauled down British colors and ran up the Continental flag—opening fire almost simultaneously.
 The action ensued for the next hour and one-half, until Admiral Duff caught fire and exploded, leaving 55 survivors for Protector to rescue soon thereafter.

 In May 1781, Lloyd's List reported that the rebel frigates and Protector had captured John, Ashburner, master, from Lancaster to St. Kitts, and a ship sailing from Glasgow to Jamaica with 900 barrels of beef and a quantity of dry goods, and had taken them into Martinique.

 In June, Lloyd's List reported that the American privateer Protector, of 28 guns and 179 men, had captured Sally, Townsend, master, which had been sailing from St Kitts to New York.

 Notification of these captures took some months to get to Britain.
 In the meantime, on 5 May 1781, and captured Protector off Sandy Hook, New Jersey.
 The Royal Navy took her into service as the sixth-rate HMS Hussar.